-Then she rose and walked in.
+Then she rose and walked farther into the house.
 Right at the center of the old hall she stopped.
 All around her, the once life-filled room lay empty, silent.
 Only soot marked the bare walls now, the remains of a blaze long gone, with bleakness and ash left in its wake.

 Tenatetlan took a deep breath.
 In one round, sweeping move, she clapped her hands.
 Then she went down on one knee.